 English Paper Piecing

 In this class, we begin with the basics of hexies, moving on to a mini-mini Kansas Sunflower variation.
 Then to encourage thinking about the importance of color, we tackle Spectrum, discussing how adding black or white impact to the inks we see in our fabrics changes their color value and impact.
 This is a handwork class, done with English Paper Piecing (EPP).
 Kaffe Fassett fabrics or those fabrics that have a wide range of surface color are best for this, as we’ll do a lot of fussy cutting to get that rainbow.
 Kit fee of $12 includes both patterns and hexie supplies.
+Supply List will be given for Spectrum, a larger block to begin making in class.

 Shine: The Circles Quilt